NiloGregginz33/QMGRExperiments/README.md

 ## Project Summary

 This project seeks to reconstruct spacetime geometry directly from quantum measurement data obtained on quantum processors.
-By designing and executing a suite of quantum information experiments, we provide novel experimental evidence for the holographic principle and the emergence of spacetime from entanglement.
+By designing and executing a suite of quantum information experiments, we provide experimental verification of holographic entropy scaling in quantum circuits and demonstrate boundary-bulk information recovery in controlled quantum systems.
 Our approach reconstructs geometric features—such as curvature, distances, angle sums, and hyperbolicity—directly from measurement outcomes, both on simulators and real quantum hardware, moving beyond model-dependent inference.
 These results are obtained via quantum analog simulation, and are subject to device noise and statistical uncertainty.

+## Scope and Limitations
+- Limited to small-scale quantum circuits due to current hardware constraints
+- Tests specific aspects of holographic duality, not the full theory
+- Results require replication and peer review for validation

 Motivated by foundational questions in quantum gravity and quantum information theory, this work is inspired by the holographic principle and the AdS/CFT correspondence, which posit that the information content and geometry of a region can be encoded on its boundary via entanglement.
 By constructing and analyzing quantum circuits that embody these theoretical ideas, we empirically test whether geometric structure can be measured and reconstructed from quantum data, thus bridging the gap between abstract theory and experimental science.